On Air Now

-She's a great performer who avoids the limelight.
-To celebrate Martha Argerich's 74th birthday, enjoy these rare pictures of her at work.
+One of the world’s greatest pianists, and a legend in classical music.
+To celebrate Martha Argerich’s 80th birthday, enjoy these rare pictures of her at work.

 Born 5 June 1941, Martha Argerich rose to international prominence when she won the seventh International Chopin Piano Competition in Warsaw in 1965, at age 24.
-Here she is in London in 1971 and her Argentinian passion is irresistible.
+Here she is in London in 1971.
+Her Argentinian passion is irresistible.
 Photo: Jeremy Fletcher/Redferns

 Martha Argerich, pictured circa 1968, three years after her US debut in the Lincoln Centre's Great Performers Series.
 Photo: Erich Auerbach/Hulton Archive/Getty Images